earthnet2021/earthnet-model-intercomparison-suite/README.md

 # EarthNet2021: Forecasting High-Resolution Earth Multispectral Imagery.

-In this repository lives the Model Intercomparison Project for EarthNet2021 (ENMIP).
+In this repository lives the Model Intercomparison Suite for EarthNet2021 (ENMIS).
 It incorporates models that have entered the challenge as submodules under `src/models` and the persistance baseline.
 It can spill out a ton of the plots and analysis across the different test tracks.

 ### Resources